|Name of the ranking||QS World University Rankings|

 |Website of the methodology||www.topuniversities.com/qs-world-university-rankings/methodology|

 The QS World University Rankings are designed to help prospective students make informed comparisons of leading universities around the world.
-Based on six performance indicators, the ranking assesses university performance across four areas: research, teaching, employability and internationalization.
-Four of the indicators are based on ‘hard’ data, and the remaining two are based on major global surveys – one of academics and another of employers – each the largest of their kind.
+Based on nine performance indicators, the ranking assesses university performance across four areas: research, teaching, employability, internationalization and sustainability.
+The following indicators are considered in the ranking:

 This metric is based on almost 50,000 responses to the QS Employer Survey, and asks employers to identify those institutions from which they source the most competent, innovative, effective graduates.
 The QS Employer Survey is the world’s largest of its kind.
 Its purpose is to give students a better sense of how universities are viewed in the graduate jobs market.